NanGyeThote/PictoNet/README.md

 ## License :white_check_mark:

-This project is licensed under the MIT License - see the LICENSE file for details.
+No License is proceeded at the moment.

 ## Acknowledgments